Vidhaeha/CA2Algorithms/MDFiles/Overview.md

 The left child subtree of any node has values less than the node’s value.
 The right child subtree has values greater than the node’s value.

-## Why Use a Binary Search Tree? 😵‍💫
+## 🌳 Why Use a Binary Search Tree?

-A Binary Search Tree is useful when you have a lot of data that needs to stay sorted and you want to find things quickly.

-Instead of checking every item one by one, a BST narrows the search path step-by-step.
-This makes searching, adding, and removing data much faster.

-Examples:

-Search engines use BST-like structures to scan huge datasets and speed up search results.

-Game engines, like the original Doom, used tree structures to decide what objects to draw and where they should appear on screen.
+A BST lets you store zombies by their danger level, so you can:

+Quickly find the most dangerous threats

+Insert new zombie sightings fast

+Remove cleared threats without reshuffling a whole list

+Instead of scanning every zombie, your radar follows the BST rules:

+➡️ Left = less scary zombies
+➡️ Right = more terrifying ones

-## 🕰️ When is a Binary Search Tree Used?
+🧟‍♂️🧠 When is a Binary Search Tree Used?

-A BST is used when you need fast searching, inserting, and deleting.
+A Binary Search Tree is used when you need to quickly search, insert, or remove data.

-Because of how it is organised, these operations take about O(log n) time on average, which is much faster than scanning every element.
+Because of how a BST stores information, it can perform these tasks in O(log n) time on average, which is much faster than checking every record one by one, important when the zoombies are running at you.

-Example:
-If a website stores products and prices, a BST can help:

-Quickly find the highest or lowest price

-Add new products or remove old ones

-Keep everything sorted as prices change
+Example in the B.R.A.I.N.S.
+System:

+The safe zone’s radar logs zombie threats.
+A BST helps by:

+🧟‍♂️ Quickly finding the most dangerous zombie

+➕ Adding new threats as they appear
+(when scouts spot a new zombie, it enters the survival tree)

+❌ Removing cleared threats
+(once soldiers eliminate a zombie, it gets removed from the tree)

+🔄 Keeping all danger levels sorted as the situation changes (even if hundreds of zombies show up, the system still stays organised)

 ## 🧟‍♂️ B.R.A.I.N.S. — Binary Radar for Assessing Incoming Necrotic Severity(Framing The Problem)